EricssonResearch/spindump/README.md

 # Spindump Library

 The Spindump software builds on the Spindump Library, a simple but extensibile packet analysis package.
-The makefile builds a library, libspindump.a that can be linked to a program, used to track connections, or even extended to build more advanced functionality.
+The makefile builds a library, libspindump.a that can be linked to a program, used to provide the same statistics as the spindump command does, or even extended to build more advanced functionality.
 The Spindump command itself is built using this library.

 ![Tool output](https://raw.githubusercontent.com/EricssonResearch/spindump/master/images/architecture2s.jpg)